FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.md

 The modified file `Makefile.mingw` should have been copied to the source directory and overwritten the original one.

-Run `mingw32-make -R FREEIMAGE_LIBRARY_TYPE=STATIC -f Makefile.mingw` (optionally with `-j` to build concurrently) to build static library for MinGW32.
+Run `mingw32-make -R FREEIMAGE_LIBRARY_TYPE=STATIC -f Makefile.mingw libFreeImage.a` (optionally with `-j` to build concurrently) to build static library for MinGW32.

 Run `mingw32-make -R -f Makefile.mingw clean` to delete all build files.
 Note the official `clean.bat` is not enough.

+Note that although omission of `libFreeImage.a` is allowed, it is not recommended because:

+* The `FREEIMAGE_LIBRARY_TYPE=STATIC` does not respect of the symbol visibility attributes.
+This makes the symbols not usable from the shared library, esp. not usable in a Win32 DLL.
+* Only the static library is used by YFramework, so this is normally uncessary.

 ## MinGW64